 Students work individually to write public relations and marketing materials for community partners.
 The materials include press releases, brochures, flyers, social media, and newsletter pieces.

 HEW 412W: Health and Wellness Programs.
-Instructor: Dr. Jonathan Lindner
+Instructor: Professor Jonathan Lindner

 In this course, students are provided the opportunity to use course concepts related to health and wellness to educate community members.
 Students educate youth, families, and elderly on basic ways to live a healthy lifestyle.